CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 - */redirect*.

-If you want to run your client application communicating to the sandbox environment from your local desktop running on the default node.js port you would use a redirect_uri of:
+If you want to run your client application communicating to the sandbox environment from your local desktop running on the default Node.js port you would use a redirect_uri of:

 - http://localhost:8001/redirect

-If you are running the application from a server you will want the external ip address or url of the server application.
+If you are running the application from a server you will want the external IP address or URL of the server application.
 For example:

 - http://10.252.252.252/redirect
 - http://client.example.com/redirect

-Copy the Client Id and Client Secret values.
+Copy the Client ID and Client Secret values.
 You will need these to setup your application.
 Fill out the other fields in the form and click "Save".

 Take the Client Id and Client Secret and add them to the respective fields in serverAuth.js file.